amkhlv/usr/share/notes/virtualization/qemu/virsh.md

 1. Copy the VM's disks from on the src host to the same dir on the destination host

 2. On the source host run `virsh dumpxml VMNAME > domxml.xml` and copy this xml to the destination host.
-Also have to do this with networks: `virsh net-dump NETWORKNAME > networkname.xml`.
+Also have to do this with networks: `virsh net-dumpxml NETWORKNAME > networkname.xml`.

 3. On the destination host run `virsh define domxml.xml` and `virsh net-define networkname.xml`